Prograda/Skybolt/README.md

 * Integrates with Sprocket R&D GUI platform, with node-based graphical programming system

 ## Contact
-Skybolt/Sprocket created and maintained by Matthew Reid.
+Skybolt and Sprocket created and maintained by Matthew Reid.
 To submit a bug report, please [raise an issue on the GitHub repository](https://github.com/Piraxus/Skybolt/issues).
 For other queries, please use the [contact form](https://piraxus.com/contact) on the [Piraxus website](https://piraxus.com).